 To ensure this training is the right fit for you:

-Ideally you will understand the fundamentals of co-production, are already utilising it in a range of different ways, have good practice to share, but want to improve, are aiming towards a ‘gold standard’ and are enthusiastic to be part of an active co-production network.
+Ideally you will understand the fundamentals of co-production, are already utilising it in a range of different ways, have good practice to share but that want to improve, are aiming toward a ‘gold standard’ and are enthusiastic to be part of an active co-production network.

-After reviewing form submissions, we will be in touch via email to confirm your space.
+After reviewing Microsoft forms submissions, we will be in touch via email to confirm your space.

-If you have any questions about the training sessions, please contact Lowri Anderson, Programme Coordinator for Changing Futures at l.anderson@syha.co.uk.
+If you have any questions about these training sessions, please contact Lowri Anderson, Programme and Learning Coordinator for Changing Futures at l.anderson@syha.co.uk.